Why is my hardwood floor stained

 Cleaning

-The answer to 'why is my hardwood floor stained' is that there are several common causes for hardwood floor stains, including spills, pet accidents, water damage, and excessive wear and tear.
-Symptoms may include discoloration, darkening, or a dull appearance in the affected areas.
+The answer to 'why is my hardwood floor stained' is that there are several common causes, including spills, pet accidents, water damage, and excessive wear.
+Stains can range from light discoloration to deep, dark spots depending on the type and severity of the issue.

 Sources